danielsaidi/website_danielsaidi/collections/_posts/2022/2022-05-06-creating-hex-based-colors-in-uikit-appkit-and-swiftui.md

 This initializer lets us provide numeric values like `0xabcdef`, which lets you express hex colors without the `#` that you often see when working with colors.

-For the string-based initializer, we first need a few string extensions, which we can keep private:
+For string-based hex codes, we need a few string extensions, which we can keep private:

 ```swift
 private extension String {